Christopher Conselice: Background

 Conselice grew up in Neptune Beach, Florida and graduated from Stanton College Preparatory School.
 Conselice received his bachelor's degree in physics from the University of Chicago in 1996 and his PhD in astronomy from the University of Wisconsin–Madison in 2001 where he was a student of John S. Gallagher.
 He was a post-doctoral fellow at the Space Science Telescope Institute and later a National Science Foundation Fellow at the California Institute of Technology where he led the Palomar Observatory Wide-Field Infrared Survey (POWIR).
-He obtain a faculty position at the University of Nottingham in 2005.
+He obtained a faculty position at the University of Nottingham in 2005.
 He became Professor of Extragalactic Astronomy at the University of Manchester in 2020.

 Research

 Conselice specializes in the formation and evolution of galaxies and their structural parameters - the so-called CAS parameters (concentration C, asymmetry A, and clumpiness S).
 His major contributions have involved new classification systems for galaxies as well as the understanding of early galaxy formation and the formation of low mass galaxies.
-He has since lead major infrared surveys using ground-based telescopes such as the Palomar Observatory, UKIRT and the Hubble Space Telescope.
+He has since led major infrared surveys using ground-based telescopes such as the Palomar Observatory, UKIRT and the Hubble Space Telescope.
 He has taken a leading role in many of the largest Hubble Space Telescope and ground based imaging surveys, including the Hubble Deep Field and GOODS survey.